-For anyone who hasn’t worked their way through my free course “Getting Started With Self Releasing Music” I’d like to simplify the process of going from having a few tracks made, right through to releasing your music and seeing it on iTunes, Spotify and everywhere else.
+For anyone who hasn’t worked their way through my free article “Getting Started With Self Releasing Music” I’d like to simplify the process of going from having a few tracks made, right through to releasing your music and seeing it on iTunes, Spotify and everywhere else.

 This process will be more suited to electronic musicians, although could feasibly apply to bands and solo artists too.
 This is going to be a very simplified process, but should help those who don’t know about it, understand things better.

 This is probably where you’re at right now.
 Finishing tracks (or wanting to finish them – here are a few tips on finishing).